granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(pic\)

 Now recall the exercises we did above.
-After you have the motion going again with your thumb nice and bouncy, **practice hitting the lowest string of your bass just after the last fret with the hard edge of your thumb. **Remember that hitting with any part of the side of your thumb from the knuckle to the area just above it will work well.
+After you have the motion going again with your thumb nice and bouncy, **practice hitting the lowest string of your bass just after the last fret with the hard edge of your thumb. **Aim to contact the string as close to your thumb joint as possible, but keep up the speed of your wrist rotation even though you'll miss the string sometimes.

 \(video\)